SCENE 01 / DRONE VIDEOGRAPHY

 What permits are required for drone filming in China?

-Here is the breakdown.
-Drone filming in China needs CAAC operator sign-ups, pilot certification, and location-specific sign-off.
-Flights in controlled airspace, urban areas, or near airports need extra NOTAM and prefecture permits.
-We handle all permit planning for your production.
+Drone filming in China needs CAAC operator sign-ups, pilot certification, and location-specific approval.
+Flights in controlled airspace, urban areas, or near airports need extra NOTAM filings and local government permits.
+Our team handles all permit planning for your production.

 What camera systems do your drones carry?